Alejanpro/InitialFlutter/README.md

 So what happens when you create a get request?
 First all the providers in the initial set are queried with the have request.
 As an optimization, in every batch of queries a block request is sent instead.
-If the get query finds a block it
+If the get query finds a block it returns a query complete.
+If the